 Bruges has become a popular and fancy weekend gateway destination due to the gorgeous architecture and the lovely canal system.
-The majority of visitors that comes to Brussels decides to spend one day in Bruges, as well, travelling here by train.
+The majority of visitors who come to Brussels decide to spend one day in Bruges also.
 The city is now one of the most photogenic towns in Europe, so it understands why so many choose to visit it.

 We visited Bruges on a late autumn day when golden leaves were falling into the canals and streets, and the temperatures were pleasant.
-Still, yet many tourists were roaming around the city, much more than expected.
+Still, many tourists were roaming around the city, much more than expected.

 Bruges can be reached by train from Brussels, Ghent, and Antwerp.
 A return train ticket to any Belgium’s destination is half price on weekends from 7 pm on Friday until Sunday.
-One return train ticket from Brussel to Bruges, on the weekend, costs 15.40 EUR, 17 USD and the ride takes no more than 1hour20minutes.
+One return train ticket from Brussel to Bruges, on the weekend, costs 15.40 EUR, 17 USD, and the ride takes no more than 1hour20minutes.

 If you come with luggage and want to spend a couple of days in Bruges, take a cab or take the tram.
 Line 4, 13, and 14 from Platform No. 1 outside the station will take you to Grote Markt.

 COST: 3 EUR, 3.5 USD for a 60 minutes ticket, bought from the bus driver or ticket machine.

-Bruges train station is just south of the city centre.
-From here it’s a pleasant 20-minute walk to the Main Square.
+Bruges train station is just south of the city center.
+From here, it’s a pleasant 20-minute walk to the Main Square.
 Without a doubt, you can see all that Bruges has to offer by strolling the cobbled streets.
 You won’t need a car, not even a bike since it might be crowded.
-And you don’t need an expensive horse-drawn carriage drive to take through the city centre.
+And you don’t need an expensive horse-drawn carriage drive to take through the city center.